Single Sign-On (SSO)

 Role mapping

-Role mapping applies to all new instances in the selected project.
+Role mapping applies to all new instances created within the selected project.
 To configure role mapping for an individual instance, contact support.

 Individual instance-level